|

 The range of SSD latencies in the pure SSD datacenter of the future

 will vary by more than 1,000 to 1.
+(Later - it was much more than

-Design differences mean that the fastest SSD in the user site will
+fastest SSD in the user site will always

-always cost
+cost significantly

-significantly more than the higher tiered SSDs.
+more than the higher tiered SSDs.

 Auto-tiering